Version 5 - 31st August 2022

-We are committed to complying with the Data Protection Act 1998 and the EU General Data Protection Regulation for the purposes of data protection and privacy.
+We are committed to complying with the UK General Data Regulation (Data Protection Act 2018)and the EU General Data Protection Regulation (EU 2016/679) for the purposes of data protection and privacy.
+We are a data controller registered with the Information Commissioner.

 The House of Bruar collects and uses customers’ personal data because is it necessary for: